International Collaboration Receives Regulatory Approval of Disease Resistant Cassava in Kenya

 Funding for the project was provided by The Bill & Melinda Gates Foundation, the United States Agency for International Development as part of Feed the Future, the U.S. Government’s global food security initiative, Bayer Crop Science with in-kind contributions from partner country governments.

 About VIRCA Plus

-VIRCA Plus, a multi-institutional project working to improve resistance to viruses that cause cassava brown streak disease (CBSD) and to increase levels of iron and zinc in the storage roots, the edible part of the plant.
-VIRCA Plus collaborates with research scientists, regulatory experts and communication specialists with the National Agricultural Research Systems (NARS) in Kenya, Uganda, Nigeria and Rwanda.
+VIRCA Plus is a multi-institutional project working to improve resistance to viruses that cause cassava brown streak disease and to increase levels of iron and zinc in the storage roots, the edible part of the plant.
+VIRCA Plus collaborates with research scientists, regulatory experts and communication specialists and with the National Agricultural Research Systems (NARS) in Kenya, Uganda, Nigeria and Rwanda.
 For more information please visit, cassavaplus.org.

 For additional information contact:

 Karla Roeber, Vice President, Public and Government Affairs